-- 1. Where the wall surface is unsuitable to receive a membrane, it must be covered with an accepted overlay material.
+- 1) Where the wall surface is unsuitable to receive a membrane, it must be covered with an accepted overlay panel material.
+See also 2.1 General regarding suitable surfaces.

-- 2. Wall overlays must be
+- 2) Wall overlay panels must be

-- 1. mechanically fastened with screw fasteners spaced no more than 300 mm (12") O.C. vertically and horizontally, in alignment with structural supports, and placed
+- 1) mechanically fastened with screw fasteners spaced no more than 300 mm (12") O.C. vertically and horizontally, in alignment with structural supports, and placed

-- 1. at the perimeters.
+- 1) at the perimeters.

-- 2. at the corners.
+- 2) at the corners.

-- 3. in the field.
+- 3) in the field.

-- 2. adhered with a polyurethane adhesive, applied with a continuous z-patterned ribbon spaced no less than 300 mm (12") apart.
+- 2) adhered with a polyurethane adhesive, applied with a continuous z-patterned ribbon spaced no less than 300 mm (12") apart.